-Our collaborations with diverse artists explore how our findings can be examined and communicated through different media and genres to engage people in dialogue with the research.
+Collaborations with diverse artists explore how our findings can be examined/communicated via different media/genres to engage people in dialogue with the research.
 Thanks to seedcorn funding from Cardiff University and C2D2 funding from the University of York (combined with a commission from Radio 3), we have developed the following initiatives.

-Shadow Puppets: We worked with Karin Jashapara, and ‘playoflight’ theatre to create a theatre piece drawing on our research findings.
-The first full performance was given in April 2015 – a tour has followed across the UK at conferences, care homes, hospital and art centres (See events).
-See the programme for the performance, and details of its development
+Shadow Puppets: We worked with Karin Jashapara, and 'playoflight' theatre to create a theatre piece drawing on our research findings.
+This has toured across the UK at conferences, care homes, hospital and art centres (See events).
+See the programme for details of the performance and its development

-Music: We shared our research findings and interview extracts (including original audio) with composer Eliza Gregory who created a doom metal musical composition designed to evoke the sense of dread that permeates many descriptions provided by families of people in PVS and MCS.
-Samples of Eliza Gregory’s work can be heard here and here.
+Music: We shared our research findings and interview extracts (including original audio) with composer Eliza Gregory who created a doom metal composition designed to evoke the sense of dread that permeates many descriptions provided by families of people in PVS and MCS.
+Samples of Eliza Gregory's work can be heard here and here.
 We also worked with PhD students at the Cardiff School of Music developing new compositions putting some of the interview texts and postcards to music for the 'Being Human Festival'

-Digital story-telling: Dr Jenny Kidd and Prof. Jenny Kitzinger are working with Lisa Heledd Jones (storyworksuk) to develop short, creative films about serious brain injury.
+Digital story-telling: Dr Jenny Kidd and Prof. Jenny Kitzinger worked with Lisa Heledd Jones (storyworksuk) to develop short, creative films about serious brain injury using personal stories.

 'The Postcard Exhibition': a travelling exhibition of words and images chosen by our research participants.
 Our interviewees were invited to write short messages on a postcard - communicating a key aspect of their experience, or message they wanted to get across.
 They also often chose images that meant something to them.
 The resulting exhibits make a very powerful collection, and we have taken the exhibition around conferences and to diverse professional sites (e.g. the British Medical Association headquarters)